lisaberrygis/AliasUpdater/README.md

 *optional* The fifth column can include a specification for how many decimals you want for each field
          to have in the pop-up.
 If your script is having issues, make sure you at least have these 5 headers in the excel document, even if no values appear in the      rows.
 This can cause the script to fail sometimes.

+*optional* The sixth column can include a specification for if a numeric attribute should have a thousands comma
+                separator.
+Only specify this if it is a numeric field.
+               Ex: can use "true" or "yes" to specify.
+You can leave this column blank for any fields that are string or don't need a comma.
+You can also specify those as "no" or "false".

  **portalName** can be left as-is if you are working in ArcGIS Online.